 - Working Mathematically

 Students are encouraged to ask questions, use known facts and concrete materials to explore mathematical problems in class.
 They communicate their ideas with both their peers and teachers.

-A sequential Mathematics program is taught throughout the Primary School and a ‘hands on’ approach to learning Mathematics forms an intricate part of the Early Stage One program.
+A sequential Mathematics program is taught throughout the Primary School and a ‘hands on’ approach to learning Mathematics forms an intricate part of the program.

 Students investigate significant people, events, places and sites in the local community over time.
 Each class participates in a historical inquiry where students explore and relate stories about their families' and communities' past.